-Veda Education and Training Consultancy offers support to individuals who deliver training through workshops and seminars or facilitate interactive group work.
-Our aim to ensure you can deliver a training event that is founded on sound educational principles, inspires, adds value, has impact and is memorable for all the right reasons.
+Veda Education and Training Consultancy offers support to individuals and teams who deliver training through workshops and seminars or facilitate interactive group work.
+Our aim to ensure people can confidently deliver a training event that is founded on sound educational principles, inspires, adds value, has impact and is memorable for all the right reasons.

-Throughout the year Veda hosts several training events that offer you the opportunity to learn more on how to effectively plan activities, create materials, and deliver engaging and interactive sessions.
-Each event is designed to enhance your personal effectiveness, helping you convey your expertise and create an enjoyable and exceptional learning experience for your workshop participants, be they colleagues or clients.
-These events are open to individuals and businesses.
+We help individuals effectively plan activities, create materials, and deliver engaging and interactive sessions.
+Our training is designed to enhance personal effectiveness, helping to convey expertise and create an engaging, enjoyable and exceptional learning experience for workshop participants, be they colleagues or clients.

-We also offer personalised one to one support assisting you to develop ideas, establish content and timetables of preparations, design appropriate activities and evaluate your practice.
-We offer additional support through co-facilitation in order to reduce your anxiety, boost your confidence and aid personal development in relation to group management and facilitation techniques.
+We offer group training sessions and personalised one to one support in developing ideas, establishing content and timetables of preparations, and we help design appropriate activities and evaluation of practice.
+We offer additional support through co-facilitation in order to reduce anxiety, boost confidence and aid personal development in relation to group management and facilitation techniques.

 Veda Education and Training supports businesses by providing in-house training for trainers and other staff.
-Where specific training needs have been identified we work in consultation to design and deliver training events that is customised to requirements.
-Our training is always designed with standards, outcomes and impact in mind; offering a rich learning experience that develops and sustains knowledge and skills ensuring staff are effective in their roles.
+Where specific training needs have been identified we work in consultation to design and deliver training events that are customised to requirements.
+Our training is always designed with standards, outcomes and impact in mind; offering a rich learning experience that develops and sustains knowledge and skills ensuring staff are productive and efficient in their roles.

-If you would like more information about our workshops and how we can support, you or your organisation to enhance the quality of training and facilitation please contact us: email@example.com
+If you would like more information about our training and how we can support, you or your organisation to enhance the quality and outcomes of your training and facilitation please contact us: firstname.lastname@example.org